ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter26.md

 Then, unable to wait any longer, he quickly walked towards Lán WàngJī and began frenetically to untie Lán WàngJī’s waist belt.

-As he did so, Wèi WúXiàn asked, “Are you planning on making love to me with your clothes on, for the rest of our lives, if I don’t regain my memories?”
+As he did so, Wèi WúXiàn asked, “Are you planning on making love to me with your clothes on for the rest of our lives if I don’t regain my memories?”

 Lán WàngJī let Wèi WúXiàn remove the waist belt.
 Then, he held Wèi WúXiàn’s hands, tenderly patted them, and then, he began to take off his clothes himself.